beatcracker/toptout/README.md

 ## Details

+### JSON data format

+JSON telemetry data format decscription: [data/README](/data/)

 ### Contributing

 If the tool you're using is not here you can easily add it by creating a new JSON file describing its telemetry data channels.
 Pull requests are welcome!

-See [CONTRIBUTING](/.github/CONTRIBUTING.md) for details on adding telemetry data and running tests.
+See [CONTRIBUTING](/.github/CONTRIBUTING.md) for details on adding new telemetry data and running tests.

-### JSON data format

-JSON telemetry data format decscription: [data/README](/data/)

 ## Future plans